-(a) General.
+- (a) General.
 Building design and architecture are critical components for quality development.
-Building architecture design standards are intended to promote compatibility within a development and throughout the Cullowhee Planning Area, allow creativity and diversity of design, protect property

-- values and neighborhood quality, and provide a safe and attractive environment for residents and visitors alike in the community. - (b) Applicability.
+Building architecture design standards are intended to promote compatibility within a development and throughout the Cullowhee Planning Area, allow creativity and diversity of design, protect property values and neighborhood quality, and provide a safe and attractive environment for residents and visitors alike in the community. - (b) Applicability.
 The standards in this section shall apply to all nonresidential development and to multi-family residential development with greater than 12 units.
-Design standards are not applicable to one- and two-family dwellings per NCGS 153A-340.

-(c) Building Materials and Color

-- (i) Materials. - 1) All buildings shall be constructed of stone, exposed timber, fiber cement siding, wood siding, shingle siding, brick, or other high-quality masonry material.
-No building shall be covered with sheet or corrugated metal or with vinyl siding. - 2) Exterior building materials shall be continued to finished grade of any elevation in accordance with minimum manufacturer specifications. - 3) Cornices shall be constructed of brick, stone, wood, pre-cast concrete, or other high quality, long-lasting material. - 4) Architectural accent materials located above the roof line shall be constructed of brick, stone, wood, pre-cast concrete, architectural quality steel, fiber cement siding or other high quality, long-lasting material. - (ii) Colors. - Color schemes used for buildings shall aesthetically integrate building elements together, relate separate (free-standing) buildings on the same lot or parcel to each other, and be used to enhance the architectural form of the building. - 2) Exterior colors for new buildings and structures, including roofs, shall be coordinated with the predominant colors of the surrounding natural and built environment to minimize contrast between the structure and the surrounding area. - 3) All building projections, including, but not limited to, chimneys, flues, vents, and gutters, shall match or complement in color the permanent color of the surface from which they project.
+Design standards are not applicable to one- and two-family dwellings per NCGS 153A-340160D-702. - (c) Building Materials and Color - (i) Materials. - AAll buildings shall be constructed of stone, exposed timber, fiber cement siding, wood siding, shingle siding, brick, or other high quality material as approved by the architectural review committee.
+No building shall be covered with sheet or corrugated metal or with viny siding, unless it is a high quality material approved by the architectural review committee.
+He buildings shall be constructed of stone, exposed timber, fiber cement siding, wood siding, shingle siding, brick, or other high-quality masonry material.
+No building shall be covered with sheet or corrugated metal or with vinyl siding. - 2) Exterior building materials shall be continued to finished grade of any elevation in accordance with minimum manufacturer specifications. - Cornices shall be constructed of brick, stone, wood, pre-cast concrete, or other high quality, long-lasting material. - 4) Architectural accent materials located above the roof line shall be constructed of brick, stone, wood, pre-cast concrete, architectural quality steel, fiber cement siding or other high quality, long-lasting material. - (ii) Colors. - Color schemes used for buildings shall aesthetically integrate building elements together, relate separate (free-standing) buildings on the same lot or parcel to each other, and be used to enhance the architectural form of the building.

+- 2) Exterior colors for new buildings and structures, including roofs, shall be coordinated with the predominant colors of the surrounding natural and built environment to minimize contrast between the structure and the surrounding area. - 3) All building projections, including, but not limited to, chimneys, flues, vents, and gutters, shall match or complement in color the permanent color of the surface from which they project.